dmtana/YT_downloader/README.md

 <h3>Creation script for docker:</h3>

-1. First create a folder
+1. First create a folder (for more convenient use)
 <pre>
 <code>mkdir bot_folder</code>
 </pre>